mgoellnitz/trackdown/index.md

 # Commands in the Commit Messages

-To support automatic reading of commit messages and modifying the issue collection alongside you work.
+TrackDown is supposed to read the commit messages when not used as a plain mirror and interpret the contents as potential commands for the modification of alongside you work.

-When using [GIT][git], TrackDown relies on an implementation, which is capable of executing the script hooks.
+When using [GIT][git], TrackDown relies on an implementation, which is capable of executing the script hooks, which is - as opposed to [Mercurial][hg] - not the case for all implementations.

 [JGit ][jgit] is lacking this (for the post commit hooks used here), and as a result NetBeans and Eclipse cannot use this mimik!
 With Eclipse you might be